Special L-values of geometric motives: Is the Arakelov intersection pairing perfect?

-\lemm \mylabel{lemm_finitelymany} Let $M$ be a geometric motive over $\Z$.
-Under Parts \ref{item_compactcohomology} and \ref{item_perfect} of \refco{motcomp}, $\H^i(M)$ is nonzero only for finitely many $i \in \Z$. \xlemm This is a consequence of the spectral sequence $\H^a (\pH^b (M)) \Rightarrow \H^{a+b} (M)$, the boundedness of the motivic $t$-structure and of the cohomological dimension \refaxcohomdim.
-It also follows from the perfectness of the motivic pairing and the axioms concerning geometric motives (but not the ones about mixed motives):
+\lemm \mylabel{lemm_finitelymany} Under \refco{motcomp}, $\H^i(M)$ is nonzero only for finitely many $i \in \Z$. \xlemm This is a consequence of the spectral sequence $\H^a (\pH^b (M)) \Rightarrow \H^{a+b} (M)$, the boundedness of the motivic $t$-structure and of the cohomological dimension \refaxcohomdim.
+It also follows from the perfectness of the Arakelov intersection pairing (not using the axioms on mixed motives):